 In general, if you’re asking your barber for a blowout, you’re asking for the hair to be tapered at the neck, sideburns and temple area.
 “The line at the nape or the front hairline is important,” says Chung, “in particular the line up around the ear.
 You shouldn’t go shorter than a grade one above the ear.”

 You want to keep the length on top, so minimally trim this area if the length isn’t quite there yet.
-Also consider if you want to keep the hairline natural, shape the edges, add tramlines or clean up the line around the forehead, like Drake does, for example.
+Also, consider keeping the hairline natural, shape the edges, add tramlines, or clean up the line around the forehead, like Drake does, for example.

 Be warned, tight fades need regular maintenance so if you’re not that familiar with your barber, you’ll be getting better acquainted with regular trims needed every two weeks to keep those lines on point.

 As long as humidity isn’t a factor, a solid blowout should last as long as the products in your hair last.
 If you pair this with a fade, expect to sit back in the barbers chair every two to three weeks.
 If you want to squeeze as much time out of your blowout, spray some dry shampoo directly onto your hair and rub the powder in.
 This will alleviate unwanted grease without having to wash your hair.